Automated Documentation: The Dynamic Model Card

 10. Further Reading & Resources

-• Tool: Google Model Card Toolkit – More complex, Protobuf-based alternative.
+• Tool: Google Model Card Toolkit – More complex, Protobuf-based alternative for structured generation.

-• Standard: ISO/IEC 42001 (AI Management Systems) – Requires documented system specifications.
+• Standard: ISO/IEC 42001 (AI Management Systems) – Requires documented system specifications and supports the dynamic card approach.

 • Concept: A visual example of a completed, rigorous Model Card.